anuragsinha18/java_lab_assignment/README.md

 # java_lab_assignment
 -  Lab Exercise No: 1

-    Simple java program
+    Exercise Objective(s): Simple java program

     Exercise: Write a java program to display the following
                 *     *     *
                     *    *
                     *
     a)	Use print and println statements.
     b)	The class file of this program should be automatically placed inside “Design” folder while compiling.
     c)	Display the version used for compiling.

 - Lab Exercise No: 8